pushkar8723/next-blog/README.md

   Which wasn't great as I wanted a page dedicated to each project where I describe the project.
 It should have stuck with MDX for this and other pages like About Me as well.
-- **Hero Section**: The generated hero section was good enough to explain the website and provide links to my social profile but was too plain for a portfolio.
+- **Hero Section**: The generated hero section was good enough to explain the website and provide links to my social profiles but was too plain for a portfolio.
 - **Deprecated Dependencies**: This again could be v0's template issue but some of the dependencies included by v0 were already depreciated i.e., the dependency it used icons.
 - **Unnecessary files**: It also had two global css file (one wasn't used) and few files in the root folder